Analysis of an interior penalty DG method for the quad-curl problem: Introduction

 In the inverse electromagnetic scattering theory, the transmission eigenvalue problem for the anisotropic Maxwell equations can be formulated in the following fourth order problem (\cite{MR2970278}): find the vector $\bm u$ and the number $k$ such that

 where $N$ is a given real matrix field and $I$ is the identity matrix.
 The leading term in both \eqref{SMHD} and \eqref{inverse} is $\nabla\times( \nabla\times( \nabla\times(\nabla\times\bm u)) )$.

-There are vast literatures on numerical methods solving the MHD model {\em without} the quad-curl term $\nabla\times( \nabla\times( \nabla\times(\nabla\times\bm u)) )$, see \cite{MR1848902,MR2740762,MR3599563,MR2290574,2019-weifeng,2017arXiv171111330H,2018arXiv180101252G,Xu-submit} and references therein for detailed information.
+There are vast literatures on numerical methods solving the MHD model {\em without} the quad-curl term $\nabla\times( \nabla\times( \nabla\times(\nabla\times\bm u)) )$, see \cite{MR2290574,2019-weifeng,Xu} and references therein for detailed information.
 However, when the quad-curl term $\nabla\times( \nabla\times( \nabla\times(\nabla\times\bm u)) )$ is present, the design and analysis of numerical methods for the MHD model becomes more difficult and challenging.
-Therefore, it is worth devising accurate and efficient numerical methods for the quad-curl problem, providing with substantial tools for the solution of the resistive MHD system and the fourth order inverse electromagnetic scattering problem.
+Therefore, it is worth devising accurate and efficient numerical methods for the quad-curl problem, providing substantial tools for the solution of the resistive MHD system and the fourth order inverse electromagnetic scattering problem.

 It is known that there is a strong correlation between the regularity of exact solutions and the extent of smoothness on the computational domain on which the quad-curl problem is imposed.
-At the continuous level of differential equations, the author proved in \cite{MR3760167} that: when the domain has no point and edge singularities, it holds that $\bm u\in [H^4(\Omega)]^3$; when the domain has point or edge singularities, $\bm u$ does {\em not} belong to $[H^3(\Omega)]^3$ in general.
+At the continuous level of differential equations, the author proved in \cite{MR3760167} that: when the domain has no point and edge singularities, it holds that $\bm u\in [H^4(\Omega)]^3$; when the domain has a point or edge singularities, $\bm u$ does {\em not} belong to $[H^3(\Omega)]^3$ in general.
 In \cite{MR3808156}, the author proved that on convex polyhedral domains, if $\nabla\cdot\bm f=0$, there hold

-These results imply that a reasonable assumption on the regularity of the exact solution of the quad-curl problem, from which the stability and convergence results of numerics are derived, is highly desirable for the purpose of designing practical numerical methods.
+These results imply that a reasonable assumption on the regularity of the exact solution of the quad-curl problem, from which the stability and convergence results of numerics are derived, is highly desirable for designing practical numerical methods.
 This is indeed one of our motivations for this work.

 There are already many works devoted to the numerical study on the quad-curl problem in the past decades.
 In \cite{MR2813342}, a nonconforming finite element method was studied under the regularity assumption